Skip to main content

 2. Ignoring maintenance: Models need ongoing attention

-3. Skipping linguistic expertise: AI alone isn't enough
+3. Skipping linguistic expertise: AI alone produces technically valid garbage

-5. Building too much: Start narrow, expand based on needs
+5. Building too much: Start narrow, expand based on actual needs

 When Buying